Feeding Your Parrot Starts with Knowledge

 I hereby declare a truce between the opinions.
 We can agree we don't have to agree, and more importantly we don't have to be right by proving the other guy wrong.
 We can examine healthy parrot food without passion or emotion.

 Nobody knows your bird better than you.
 If anybody tells you differently, stop listening.
 Knowing your bird and knowing facts about birds in general is not the same thing.
 Every parrot everywhere is different.
 Their DNA is different, their heritage is different, their lifestyle is different, and their history is different from every other parrot out there.
-They are as individual as we are, and that is the key to the door the closes the insufferable debates about feeding a parrot.
+They are as individual as we are, and that is the key to the door that closes the insufferable debates about feeding a parrot.

 How many diet plans are there out there for humans?
 Low carb, high carb, low protein, no milk, drink milk! no meat, all meat and on it all goes.
 And yet, when you seek out the way from one of these diets on their websites, what is the first suggestion they make before embarking on their system?
 SEE YOUR DOCTOR FIRST.